vignaulucas/tictactoe/README.md

-# Getting Started with Create React App
+# Tic Tac Toe - Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a frontend implementation of the classic game Tic Tac Toe, created using [Create React App](https://github.com/facebook/create-react-app).

+## Getting Started

+To get started with this project, follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the project directory in your terminal.
+3. Run `npm install` to install the necessary dependencies.
+4. After the installation is complete, run `npm start` to launch the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your web browser to play Tic Tac Toe.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following scripts:

 ### `npm start`